kapow-games/documentation/source/includes/_client-api.md

 Parameter | Description
 --------- | -----------
-eventName | The name of the event to be sent. attributes | A JSON map of extra attributes `{'key':'value'}` that is to be sent along with the event.
+eventName | Name of the event to be sent. attributes | JSON map of extra attributes `{'key':'value'}` that is to be sent along with the event.

 # Stores
 Use these stores instead of `localStorage` for consistent storage behavior across devices and operating systems.